 - A. Pedestrian and bicycle circulation.
 Sidewalks on development parcels shall logically extend from the existing or proposed sidewalk system along the right-of-way. - B. Setbacks.
-Setbacks on the SR 200/A1A corridor shall be consistent with the twenty-five (25) foot setback requirements in the county's approved comprehensive plan plus the requirements of the underlying zoning plus an additional twenty-five (25) feet. - (1) The additional twenty-five (25) foot setback may be waived by the Development Review Committee (DRC) at the written recommendation of the Planning and Economic Opportunity Director or designee subject to the following: - (a) Request for Waiver of the additional twenty-five feet shall be submitted in writing to the Department of Planning and Economic Opportunity (PEO).
+Setbacks on the SR 200/A1A corridor shall be the requirements of the underlying zoning plus an additional twenty-five (25) feet.

+- (1) The additional twenty-five (25) foot setback may be waived by the Development Review Committee (DRC) at the written recommendation of the Planning and Economic Opportunity Director or designee subject to the following: - (a) Request for Waiver of the additional twenty-five feet shall be submitted in writing to the Department of Planning and Economic Opportunity (PEO).
 The request for a waiver shall include the material necessary for Planning and Economic Opportunity Staff and the DRC to review.
-The request shall, at a minimum, include the following: - i.
-Thorough narrative describing the nature of the request and the reason for request. - ii.
+The request shall, at a minimum, include the following: - i. \Thorough narrative describing the nature of the request and the reason for request. - ii.
 A site plan that shall include the subject property and the necessary areas of the surrounding lands to determine the interrelationship with the corridor and adjacent properties. - iii.
 Building elevations. - iv.
 Facade treatment details. - v.
 Material list. - vi.
 Streetscape plan. - vii.
 Landscape plan. - viii.
 Any other material deemed necessary by PEO staff, Development Review Committee (DRC) or the Planning and Zoning Board to adequately review and make an informed decision as to the request based on the criteria in section 35.09(B)(1)(b). - (b) The following standards shall be used by the DRC and DPEO Staff to evaluate the request.
 Projects should demonstrate compliance with the following criteria: - i.
 Building Orientation - a.
 Buildings shall be oriented so as to enhance the appearance of the streetscape.
 It is the intent to create interactive and engaging street level facades.
 The street, perimeter landscape areas and sidewalk zone shall be engaged and utilized as meaningful public space. - b.
 Buildings' primary entrance(s) shall face SR 200/A1A and engage with the sidewalk zone and perimeter landscape areas. - c.
 Buildings located at an intersection shall have the primary entrance at the corner, or an entrance on each frontage with at least one entrance being the primary. - d.
-Automobile oriented uses such as, but not limited to, banks with drive through tellers/ATMs, carwashes, and automobile service stations/gas stations shall be oriented in such a manner that the vehicular drive through areas/gas pumps/bay entrances and other similar site components are located to the side or rear of the building and not between the building and the street.
+Automobile oriented uses such as, but not limited to, banks with drive through tellers/ATMs, carwashes, and automobile service stations/gas stations shall be oriented in such a manner that the vehicular drive through areas/gas pumps/bay entrances and other similar site components are located to the side or rear of the building and not between the building and the street. - ii.
+Building Transitions - a.
+Ensure height and scale of buildings are compatible with adjacent development, as applicable. - b.
+Provide transitional elements and architectural features compatible with adjacent development, as applicable.